Microtubule Network Organisation, dynamic, and bundling.

 Microtubules are long and rigid filaments.
 Their length (1 – 10 μm) and their persistence length (≈ 1mm) exceeding the size of most cells, microtubules are often bent (inside cells).
 A cell is a crowded dynamic 3D environment inside which the microtubule network is constantly dynamic.
 Microtubule are bent by molecular motor activity and/or encounter with obstacles such as other microtubules, organelles or the cell edge.
 How are those constraints, imposed by the cytoplasm and the cell shape/volume, impacting the organization of the microtubule network?

 Several studies have addressed these questions showing, for example, that microtubule network organization participate in cell shape but also that the cell shape feedbacks on the microtubule network organization (Hamant and Traas, 2009 – Minc, Bratman et al., 2009 – Terenna et al., 2008 – Dixit and Cyr, 2004 – Eren et al., 2010).

 Lateral interactions between microtubules usually organized them into bundles.
-Bundling is a more challenging parameter to assess because of the size of a single microtubule that is below the limit of resolution of conventional microscopes.
+Bundling is a more challenging parameter to assess because the size of a single microtubule is below the limit of resolution of conventional microscopes.
 However, some pioneer studies have started to address the effect of microtubule bundling on microtubule dynamic instability and microtubule network organization.
 (Portran et al., 2013 – Shaw and Lucas, 2011 – Stoppin-Mellet et al., 2013 – Komis et al., 2014).